Men's ski reviews 2019

 The Redster S9 is objectively a good ski, remarkably consistent and versatile.
 The reviewers liked the ski's easy handling, the overall enjoyment, and the very consistent behavior that will reassure a lot of riders.
 It's especially comfortable and intuitive when carving out short turns.

-On the other hand, the reviewers noted a slight lack of punch in very dynamic rides at high speed which showed the ski's limitations.
-The ski is globally efficient, but stiffness, edge grip and rebound at the end of a turn are not as good...
+On the other hand, the reviewers noted a slight lack of punch in very dynamic rides at high speed which showed the...
 Read on

 Dazzling holder of a PROSKILAB "Best ski" award last year and scoring very well in many other reviews, the Speed Zone 12 Ti remains well placed in this selection of the best skis on the market.
 However, it lost a few places on the scoreboard, probably due to the arrival of new competitors, softer snow conditions and slight changes to the ski's structure (the Active Air Core wood core is lighter).

 The RX12 GS from Kästle is a very good ski that stands out for its great behavior when carving turns.
 The ski loves to be on edge and is remarkably easy and enjoyable in this context.

 On the other hand, it does far less well in the Giant Slalom programme.
 The ski's radius is too short for the programme and suffers from a lack of stiffness which reduces its performance.
 Pushed to the limit, it runs...
 Read on

 The Supershape I.Magnum from Head has been a benchmark for several years and is a real market success.

 Its reputation grew from its user-friendliness and facility when carving at medium speeds.
 These qualities were reiterated by PROSKILAB's professional reviewers.
 The ski is highly accessible and demands few technical skills.
 Turn initiation is easy, even if it isn't very incisive, and carving at medium...
 Read on